 The Track Helper displays the state of the currently selected track: either playing the song or looping a single pattern.
 It also serves as a menu which provides functions for controlling the playback and editing patterns.
 For more information, please read Sequencer basics.

-Displays the current playback position within the song, in bars:beats format.
+Displays the current playback position within the song, in BARS:BEATS format.
+Tap to change the display to time (MM:SS:MS) or SPMTE format.

 Displays the current tempo (BPM) and time signature for the current session.
 Pressing it brings a menu where you can change the tempo manually or using a Tap Tempo button.

 Displays the automatic quantization used when recording patterns.
 By default, auto-quantize is ON and set to 1/16th of a bar.
-Tap to bring a menu where you can change the auto-quantize parameters, as well as pre-roll and click modes.
+Tap to bring a menu where you can change the auto-quantize parameters and pre-roll duration.

 Enables or disables automation recording.